The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Straddling the border between "musique concrete" and audio-verite', New York turntablists Steve "Steinski" Stein and Douglas "Double Dee" DiFranco founded DJing as a form of art with their influential "lessons" (as they called their collages): The Payoff Mix (1983), The James Brown Mix (1985), The History of Hip-Hop (1985).
 These were records made of (snippets of) records, ranging from tv soundtracks to jazz, from the beginning of the recording era to contemporary hits.

 Even better, the collective called Tackhead (23), who released albums under different names, offered one of the most explosive and agit-prop mixes of the two worlds (and many other worlds).
-Featuring keyboardist Keith Leblanc, bassist Doug Wimbish, guitarist Skip McDonald and London producer Adrian Sherwood as the live mixing engineer (thus virtually introducing a new instrument of a group's line-up), they first helped former Pop Group's vocalist Mark Stewart make the terrifying Learning To Cope With Cowardice (1983) and its follow-ups As The Veneer Of Democracy Starts To Fade (1985) and Mark Stewart (1987), and then proceeded to reinvent funk, soul, rap and rock via a multi-ethnic montage on Gary Clail's Tape Time (1987) and Keith Leblanc's Stranger Than Fiction (1989).
-Their terrorist mission culminated on the apocalyptic vision of Friendly As A Hand Grenade (1989).
+Featuring keyboardist Keith Leblanc, bassist Doug Wimbish, guitarist Skip McDonald and London producer Adrian Sherwood as the live mixing engineer (thus virtually introducing a new instrument of a group's line-up), they first helped former Pop Group's vocalist Mark Stewart make the terrifying Learning To Cope With Cowardice (?
+1981/?
+1983 - may 1983) and its follow-up Mark Stewart (? ? - oct 1987), and then proceeded to reinvent funk, soul, rap and rock via a multi-ethnic montage on Gary Clail's Tackhead Tape Time (?
+1986 - feb 1987) and Keith Leblanc's Stranger Than Fiction (? ? - ?
+1989).
+Their terrorist mission culminated on the apocalyptic vision of Friendly As A Hand Grenade (? ? - oct1989).

 1985-86 saw a population explosion within the hip-hop nation: UTFO's Roxanne Roxanne (1985), which was played by Full Force, turntablist Derek "D.ST" Howells's The Home Of Hip Hop (1985), Doug E. Fresh (Davis)'s The Show (1985) and La-Di-Da-Di (1985), the Masters Of Ceremony's Sexy (1986), Kool Moe Dee (Mohandas Dewese)'s Go See the Doctor (1986), produced by the young Teddy Riley, Lisa Lisa And Cult Jam's Lost In Emotion (1987), also played by Full Force, etc.